joshsusser/refraction/README.md

 The `found!` method tells Refraction to return a response with a `302 Found` status, and sets the URL for the Location header.
 Like `#rewrite!` it can take either a string or hash argument to set the URL or some of its components.

+### `RequestContext#respond!(status, headers, content)`

+Use `respond!` to return an arbitrary response to the request.
+This is useful for responding with the contents of a static file.
+For example:

+    req.respond!(503, {'Content-Type' => 'text/html'}, File.read(MAINTENANCE_PATH))

+The args are largely the same as the contents of a standard Rack response array with the exceptions that you don't need to wrap the content in an array, and the Content-Length header is generated so it should not be supplied.

 ### URL components